Aggregation is the process of bringing multiple sources of carbon abatement together. Aggregation can be undertaken by individuals or organisations.

-As well as the above, an aggregator wishing to participate in the Emissions Reduction Fund must pass the fit a proper person test outlined under the
+As well as the above, an aggregator wishing to participate in the ACCU Scheme must pass the fit and proper person test outlined under the

 Carbon Credits (Carbon Farming Initiative) Act 2011.
 A person passes the fit and proper person test if:

 The compliance and enforcement requirements that apply to an aggregator are the same as those that apply to all participants.

 About The Clean Energy Regulator

 Carbon Pricing Mechanism

 Renewable Energy Target

 Our Systems And Their Resources